List of political parties in Belgium: Socialists/Social Democrats

 The modern Belgian Socialist parties are the descendants of the Belgian Labour Party.
 They have lost much of their early Marxist trends.
-They are now primarily labour-based parties similar to the German Social Democratic Party and the French Socialist Party.
+They are now primarily labour-based parties similar to the German Social Democratic Party, the French Socialist Party, and the Dutch Labour Party.
 The Socialists have been part of several postwar governments and have produced some of the country's most distinguished statesmen.
 The Socialists also split along linguistic lines in 1978.
 Conner Rousseau is the current head of the Flemish Socialist Party and Paul Magnette is the current president of the Francophone Socialists.
 In general, the Walloon Socialists tend to concentrate on domestic issues.
 In the 1980s, the Flemish Socialists focused heavily on international issues, and on security in Europe in particular, where they frequently opposed U.S. policies.
 However, first with Willy Claes, then Frank Vandenbroucke and with Erik Derycke as Foreign Minister, all three Flemish Socialists, the party made a significant shift to the centre adopting less controversial stances on foreign policy issues.

 The Francophone Parti Socialiste (PS) is mainly based in the industrial cities of Wallonia (Liège, Charleroi, and Mons).
 The Flemish Socialists' support is less regionally concentrated.
 PS is known in East Belgium as Sozialistische Partei (SP).
 The Flemish Socialists changed their party's name to Socialistische Partij Anders (SP.a) in 2002 and to Vooruit in 2021.

 Recently, because of grassroots allegations about the party's "too little Socialist stand" in many political issues, a radical party wing broke away from the motherparty and formed, with support from smaller leftist parties, the Committee for Another Policy (CAP).
 Within the SP.a, the more Marxist SP.a-Rood, is trying to change the course of the party.